Originate/create-originate-app/README.md

 You can access the interactive GraphQL playground on the backend server at http://localhost:4000/graphql, and the frontend at http://localhost:3000/

+---

+## Documentation

+For more detailed documentation on working with the COA framework see [`template/DEVELOPING/index.md`][developing]

+---

 ## Read our design document